abramtan/Adele-ROS/README.md

 Serves to define the AdeleHW class.
 ##### AdeleHW(const ros::NodeHandle& nh, urdf::Model* urdf_model)
 Constructor, accepts 2 parameters.
-- nh: accepts the calling script's node handle by reference
+- & nh: accepts the calling script's node handle by reference
-- \*urdf_model: a pointer to the urdf model object
+- \* urdf_model: a pointer to the urdf model object
   - can also be provided as NULL, in which case, the script will try to read the urdf from the ROS parameter server
 #####